Log into the computer.

 If no user is specified, or if password authentication of the user fails, login prompts for a user name.

-Syntax login [-fp] [-h hostname] [user] Options -f The -f option is used when a user name is specified to indicate that proper authentication has already been done and that no password need be requested.
-This option may only be used by the super-user or when an already logged in user is logging in as themselves. -h The -h option specifies the host from which the connection was received.
+Syntax login [-fp] [-h hostname] [user] login -f [-lpq] [-h hostname] [user [prog [args...]]]
+Options -f The -f option is used when a user name is specified to indicate that proper authentication has already been done and that no password need be requested.
+This option can only be used by the super-user or when an already logged in user is logging in as themselves. -h The -h option specifies the host from which the connection was received.
 It is used by various daemons such as telnetd(8).
-This option may only be used by the super-user. -p By default, login discards any previous environment.
-The -p option disables this behavior.
+This option can only be used by the super-user. -l Tells the program executed by login that this is not a login session (by convention, a login session is signalled to the program with a hyphen as the first character of argv; this option disables that), and prevents it from chdir(2)ing to the user's home directory.
+The default is to add the hyphen (this is a login session). -p By default, login discards any previous environment.
+The -p option disables this behavior. -q This forces quiet logins, as if a .hushlogin is present.

 If the file /etc/nologin exists, login dislays its contents to the user and exits.
 This is used by shutdown to prevent users from logging in when the system is about to go down.